Summary of Transportation Revenues and Expenditures from Own Funds and User Coverage, Fiscal Year

 (Millions of current and chained 2012 dollars)

-State and local expenditure includes outlays from all sources of funds excluding federal grants.
+State and local expenditure includes outlays from all sources of funds excluding federal transfers.

-Federal expenditure includes direct federal spending and grants to state and local governments.
+Federal expenditure includes direct federal spending and transfers to state and local governments.

 Government transportation revenues consist of money collected by governments from transportation user charges and taxes to finance transportation programs.
 The following types of receipts are excluded: 1) revenues collected from users of the transportation system that are directed to the general fund and used for nontransportation purposes, 2) nontransportation general fund revenues that are used to finance transportation programs and 3) proceeds from borrowing.